ClrkJcob/WD-Finals-Llamoso/readme.md

 ## 📏 Rules, Practices and Principles

-1. Folder named `WD-Clark-Portfolio`
+1. Folder named `WD-Clark-Finals`
 2. Each page has its own folder with `index.html`
-3. Use camelCase for file naming (e.g. `clarkPhoto.jpg`)
+3. Use camelCase for file naming (e.g. `clark1.jpg`)
 4. External CSS only — no inline styling
 5. Consistent spacing, font, and color palette

 ---